Efficiently Computing Equilibria in Budget-Aggregation Games

 These games are a subclass of aggregative games with multidimensional aggregators, where each coordinate of the aggregator represents the congestion on one of the resources.
 Usually, the players' strategy sets are \emph{discrete}; each player can choose a subset of resources to use (lotteries are not allowed).
 Equilibria without lotteries are called \emph{pure} Nash equilibria (PNE).

 Even though Nash's original existence proof is not valid in general for discrete strategy sets, congestion games (CGs) always have a potential function, so every sequence of individual improvements must terminate in a PNE.
 However, in general, this sequence might be exponentially long.
-Specifically, computing a PNE in general CGs is PLS-complete, which means that it probably cannot be done by a polytime algorithm \citep{fabrikant2004complexity}. \footnote{ PLS is similar to PPAD in that both contain problems in which a solution is guaranteed to exist --- both are subsets of TFNP.
+Specifically, computing a PNE in general CGs is PLS-complete, which means that it probably cannot be done by a polynomial-time algorithm \citep{fabrikant2004complexity}. \footnote{ PLS is similar to PPAD in that both contain problems in which a solution is guaranteed to exist --- both are subsets of TFNP.
 It is believed that none of them contains the other, and that none of them is contained in P.}